“Where did all my birds go?“

 Foods you SHOULD BE USING: Sunflower seeds, safflower seeds, peanuts, Nyjer seeds, mealworms, and just a little bit of corn and white millet.

 Foods that SHOULD BE AVOIDED: Milo, oats, canary seed, rice, flax, golden millet, red millet, buckwheat, and rapeseed.
-Most birds do not eat these grains, except for nonnative House Sparrows, which many people try to avoid attracting anyways.
+Most birds do not eat these grains, except for nonnative House Sparrows, which many people try to avoid attracting anyway.

 #2.
 Your food isn’t fresh.